 Girls turning 10 and older in the current calendar year will be playing netball.
 You don’t need to have played NetSetGo in order to play Netball.

 Girls cannot play in a lower age division but it is possible to play in a higher age division.
-The one exception to the playing up rule in 2017 will be for 10 year olds - in 2017, the NSNA has determined that only children born in 2007 may play in the 10 year old competition.
-Any children born in 2008 must continue in the NetSetGo competition.
+The one exception to the playing up concession is for 9 year olds.
+The NSNA has determined that only children turning 10 or over in the calendar year may play Netball.
+Anyone who turns 9 year old in this calendar year must continue to play NetSetGo.

 What Age Groups do we have?